CMS-Enterprise/sbom-harbor/book/src/overview/what-is-an-sbom.md

 up of other components, and just like a car, a component, might have subcomponents.

 When one software component depends on another we typically refer that relationship as a `Dependency`.
-Both are ultimately a `Package`, but the term `Dependency` simply provides context about the relationship between two `Packages`.
+Both components are ultimately a `Package`, but Harbor uses the terms `Primary` and `Dependency` to provides context about the relationship between two `Packages`.

 Taking all that into context, we can update our definition of an SBOM to the following: